Canning Town: Victorian era

 Morley also describes efforts to improve the housing conditions in the area:

 "Two years ago, when application was made by more than a tenth of the rate payers of the parish of West Ham for an inquiry into the sanitary condition of the district, with a view to bringing it under the conditions of the Public Health Act, Mr Alfred Dickens was the civil engineer sent by the general Board of Health as an inspector.
 His report and the evidence at his inquiry is before us as we write, and it dwells very much upon the state of Canning Town and Hallsville.
 We learn from this report that the area of the ditches in the parish amounted to not less than one hundred and fifty acres, according to a surveyors book upwards of thirty five years old, and that area has been increased by side cuttings at the railway and new cuttings of open sewer.
 Disease had cost the parish six hundred pounds in the year previous to the inquiry.
 There was then, of course, as now, no drainage or paving in Canning Town; the roads in winter were impassable; but the inhabitants were paying (for what they did not get) an eighteen penny rate under the Commissioners Act, not for works done in accordance with it, but "for the expenses of the act".
 Also, although the parish did not take charge of their roads, they were paying a highway rate for the parishioners elsewhere.
 One horrible detail in Mr Dickens report has, happily, to be omitted from our sketch.
 Two years ago, there was in Hallsville and Canning Town no water supply.
 Good water is now laid on.
 In all other respects, the old offences against civilised life cleave to the district.
 The local Board of Health which the inhabitants of the parish sought and obtained, whatever it may have done for Stratford, seems to have done nothing for Hallsville, unless it be considered something to indulge it with an odd pinch of deodorising powder."

 Alfred Dickens highlighted the severe overcrowding suffered by many of the slum inhabitants as a result of landlord charging high rents and households relying on casual work.

 20th century

 The 1890 Housing Act made the local council responsible for providing decent accommodation, and in the 1890s some of the first council houses were built in Bethell Avenue.
 However, many of the terraced houses built during the late 19th century were little more than slums and cleared by the council in the 1930s.
 The council replaced the terraces with the first high-rise blocks.

-Today
+21st Century

-According to Newham London Borough Council, Canning Town and Custom House are among the five percent most deprived areas in the UK.
+According to Newham London Borough Council, Canning Town and Custom House are among the five per cent most deprived areas in the UK.
 Residents suffer from poor health, low education and poverty.
-17 percent of the working age population have a limiting long-term illness, 17.5 percent claim income support and 49.7 percent of 16- to 74-year-olds have no formal qualifications.
+17 per cent of the working age population have a limiting long-term illness, 17.5 per cent claim income support and 49.7 per cent of 16- to 74-year-olds have no formal qualifications.